ttscoff/nvremind/README.md

 If you include a double-quoted string at the end of the remind tag value, it will override the default reminder title. `@remind(2013-05-24 "This is the override")` would create a reminder called "This is the override", ignoring any other text on the line or the name of the file.
 Additional text on the line or the entire note (in the case of a @remind tag on its own line) will still be included in the note, if the notification method supports that.

 Use the `-n` option to send Mountain Lion notifications instead of terminal output.
 Clicking a notification will open the related file in nvALT.
-Notifications require that the 'terminal-notifier' gem be installed:
+Notifications require that the 'terminal-notifier' gem be installed (falls back to [growlnotify](http://growl.info/downloads#generaldownloads) if it exists):

     sudo gem install 'terminal-notifier'